 Thoroughly test column additions and review impacts before applying changes in prod.

-Let's look at some practical use cases for adding columns in Snowflake using a sample Students table:
+Let's examine some practical use cases for the Snowflake ALTER TABLE ADD COLUMN example, demonstrating how to add columns in Snowflake using a sample Students table:

 Example 1—Adding an Email Column